JoeKauf/JoeKauf.github.io/Project5.md

 ## Project description

 Using this website I learned how to create forms, websites, use arrays in PHP, create CSS tables, and take input from users.
-We also learned how to create a store, display images, use PHP Get and Post, and use links.
-We also learned CSS formatting and how to make an attractive navbar and webpage.
+I also learned how to create a store, display images, use PHP Get and Post, and use links.
+CSS was used for styling the tables, navbars, and underlying HTML.

 ## How to compile and run the program

 In VS Code download the extension "Live Server".
 Once you have downloaded Live Server, right click on the index page at the front of the folder.
 In the drop down click "Open with Live Server".
 This will open up the server in your browser.
 From there you can access each page and navigate using the nav bar.
+For the PHP portion you will need to

 ![screenshot](images/LiverServer.png)
 Fig 1.
 Live Server dropdown